 The RTA considers the presentation of RTA's image to its clients, customers and the public to be extremely important.
-Accordingly, it is expected that all employees will wear apparel provided or approved by RTA while on-duty for those covered by the CBA.
+Accordingly, it is expected that employees will wear apparel provided or approved by RTA while on-duty for those covered by the CBA and Operations Supervisors who will be interacting with the public.
 Each employee is expected to be neat and clean in appearance, with clean RTA apparel and good personal hygiene.
-All non-CBA covered employees are expected to be in business casual attire with name badges on while at work.
+Non-CBA covered employees are expected to be in business casual attire with name badges on while at work.